 People following the 5:2 diet eat standard amounts of healthful food for 5 days and reduce calorie intake on the other 2 days.

-During the 2 fasting days, men generally consume 600 calories and women 500 calories.
+During the 2 fasting days, males generally consume 600 calories and females 500 calories.

 The study also found that this diet reduced insulin levels and improved insulin sensitivity among participants.